sceendy/sceendy.github.io/src/pages/posts/2021/03-12-3021-front-end-friday-accessibility.markdown

 tags: ['ui', 'dev', 'a11y']
 ---

 For the past 5 years I have worked on projects that need to meet some accessibility standards (WCAG 2.0 A/AA).
-After interviewing several job candidates in that time, I think a lot of devs aren't aware that they don't need to wait for their company to require those standards be met.
-You can start to code with accessibility in mind in some pretty simple ways.
+After interviewing several job candidates in that time, I realized a lot of companies still don't prioritize accessibility in their digital products.
+I suspect they eventually will but as devs, we can all do our part in building with accessibility as part of our normal workflow.

 ### Write Semantic HTML

 After reviewing several code projects from job candidates over the past couple of years, I have noticed that semantic HTML isn't as common as I had thought.
-From junior to senior level front-end engineers, I see way too many divs.
-Write your HTML first - this makes you think about the structure first.
-Here's <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element" target="_blank">a list of HTML elements</a> - read through their descriptions and swap out your div tags today.
+From junior to senior level front-end engineers, I see way too many `div`s.
+Here's <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element" target="_blank">a list of HTML elements</a> - read through their descriptions and swap out your `div` tags today.
 Why?
 Structural/semantic HTML is THE starting point for accessibility because assistive devices rely on the DOM.

+Write your HTML first - this makes you think about the structure first.

 CSS is great but doesn't really matter to screen readers.
 Test your semantic HTML by disabling CSS - does your content still look organized and read as you intend it to?